This section was written by Leandro Cabo from rhcplivearchive.com

 Dates: Late January - Early February 2004

-Players: John Frusciante, Josh Klinghoffer, Joe Lally
+Musicians: John Frusciante, Josh Klinghoffer, Joe Lally

 Recorded at: Sunset Sound, Los Angeles, CA